Look Sharp: 10 Cool Finds At Blade Show 2018

 Al Mar Knives

-From an insider’s perspective, however, the biggest news of the show was the sale of Al Mar Knives.
+From an insider’s perspective, however, the biggest news of the 2018 Blade Show was the sale of Al Mar Knives.
 Longtime industry stalwart Gary Fadden, who has been with Al Mar since 1996, most recently as both president and owner, has handed over the reins to Precision Tool Products, a major manufacturer of high-end tools the brand names of which you would recognize.
 Fadden, whose early memorable splash in the cutlery world was his introduction for Beretta of its Airweight folders that were named tactical folder of the year in 1994 shortly after their introduction, will remain for the foreseeable future as Chairman Emeritus.
 He told us that he is excited about the future as the new owners of Al Mar (along with his significant guidance) carry the company forward on the solid foundational work done by both Al Mar and himself.
-I look forward to reporting on the new products — of which several are said to be in the works — after next year’s Blade.
+I look forward to reporting on the new products — of which several are said to be in the works — after next year’s Blade Show.

 Related Videos: Video: New CRKT Caligo Knife Introduced for 2018